-Good News! -- My WOW Factor blog recently won second place in the personal blog category in the New Mexico Press Women Excellence in Communications Contest 2015.
-So please click on the box to the right to see what WOW is all about.
-And be sure to subscribe so you'll receive a new, inspiring WOW post in your inbox a few times a month...
+For more current matters, please click on the box above to see what my award-winning blog, The WOW Factor, is all about.
+And be sure to subscribe so you'll receive a new, inspiring WOW post in your inbox a few times a month.

 As for my website as a whole, it is meant to encompass where I've been, what I've done and still do, and what else I might offer you.
 Welcome.